jorgeyanesdiez/HueUpdater/README.md

 * An API key to control the Hue lights.

-* Basic JSON and Regex knowledge to edit the settings file.
+* Basic JSON knowledge to edit the settings file.

 * Write permission on a local folder to save the file that keeps track of the lamps' last status.